University of Maryland (special ed)

 I put a lot of emphasis on organizational skills and time management.
 This is crucial for success.
 Study skills are also a major part of what I teach.
 Many students have the intelligence but do not have the study skills needed to succeed.
 Depending on your age, I have many ways to encourage and facilitate studying and retention skills.
 I will use methods that you can use throughout all subjects and areas of study.

 School success is a joint effort between the student, the teachers, the administrators and your surroundings.
 Everything plays a part in your success.
 I would like to be a part, as well.
 I taught special needs students for 15 years.
 My experience expands from elementary through high school levels.
 I have experience with behaviorally challenged, as well as learning disabled children and adults.
-I also have taught students with Attention Deficit Disorder, as well
+I also have taught students with Attention Deficit Disorder, as well as having my own teenager who has ADHD.
+Therefore, I am very

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.